Police Roll of Honour - Lest We Forget

 HISTORICAL BACKGROUND

-The creation of the Roll of Honour and Remembrance, will record, for the first time, details of all British Police Officers who lost their lives on, or as a result of, duty whilst serving in the United Kingdom or in UK administered forces overseas.
-The Roll will pay tribute to as many as 5,000 police officers who have lost their lives in the line of duty since the earliest days of professional law enforcement over three centuries ago.
+The creation of the Roll of Honour and Remembrance, records, for the first time, details of all British Police Officers who lost their lives on, or as a result of, duty whilst serving in the United Kingdom or in UK administered forces overseas.
+The Roll will pay tribute to as many as 6,000 police officers who have lost their lives in the line of duty since the earliest days of professional law enforcement over three centuries ago.

 Whilst the age of modern professional policing is rightly seen as emanating from the formation, by Sir Robert Peel, of the Metropolitan Police in 1829, it did not start there.
 The Office of Constable is an ancient one and for centuries was an unpaid position carried out by ordinary citizens.